 Life on many coffee farms is tough.
 The work is physical and demanding, but wages can be very low.
 Certification helps making a difference to coffee workers through better living and working conditions.

 To make sustainable farming the norm, we need to strengthen partnerships within producing communities, throughout supply chains and across sectors.
 To find out how the UTZ program is working on this we sat down with Mariecke van der Glas, who is responsible for the Rainforest Alliance Sector Partnerships Program.

 In Feb.
-2017 the Global Living Wage Coalition (GLWC) published its 10th living wage benchmark, a significant step in ensuring farm workers are paid a decent wage.
+2017 the Global Living Wage Coalition (GLWC) published its 10th living wage benchmark, a significant step in ensuring farm workers are paid a better wage.
 We are committed to improving workers’ conditions and is one of the six standards working with the GLWC.
 But what exactly are these benchmarks and why are they needed?

 You might have it every morning for breakfast or in the afternoon with biscuits, but what do you really know about it?
 We go over all you need to know about tea — what it is, where its grown, how its produced and the challenges facing the industry.

 Sustainable Development Goals are more than just a trend.
 They are a framework developed by the UN that can benefit your business and our world at large.
 Find out how they may strengthen your CSR strategy and how you may even already be contributing to them.

 UTZ’s mission is to make sustainable farming the norm.
 Are we on the way to reaching that goal?
 Is certification enough or do we need to do more to make it a reality?
 Our Chief Executive Officer, Han de Groot, tells us more.